RokMedves/EuroMillions/README.md

 1. The dataset information can be found in [here](./datasets).
-2. Numbers are split into "good" and "bad" numbers based on whether the average winnings were above average or not (see figure below).
+2. Numbers are split into "good" and "bad" numbers based on whether the average winnings are above or below average (see figure below).
 3. Newly engineered features test whether the drawn numbers are
    - small;
    - form a valid date;